 Lobe pumps have a rotor with multiple lobes inside, the rotor drives the lobes to rotate to draw in and discharge the fluid.

-When the impeller turns to the inlet, the gap between the impeller and the pump body increases, and the fluid is sucked in.
+When the impeller turns to the inlet, the gap between the impeller and the pump body increases, and the lobe pump draws fluid.
 During rotation, the gap decreases and the pressure increases.

-As the impeller rotates to the outlet, the pressurized fluid is pushed out of the outlet by the impeller.
+As the impeller rotates to the outlet, the impeller pushes the pressurized fluid out of the outlet.

 Overview | |